The Current State of Indoor Air Quality

 Sick Building Syndrome and Tight Building Syndrome

-Sick building syndrome, or SBS, is a general term used for illness experienced when in a building that causes one to feel sick.
+Sick building syndrome, or SBS, is a general term for illness experienced in a building that causes one to feel sick.
 SBS is when someone can link their symptoms to a specific indoor space–whether that is a home, office, business or building.
 Any indoor space that a person can identify as the source for consistent symptoms can generally refer to their illness as sick building syndrome.
-The difference between SBS and BRI is that the factors causing SBS symptoms are not necessarily known.
+SBS and BRI differ because the factors causing SBS symptoms are not necessarily known.
 Considering most that report SBS symptoms improve once they’ve left the building, it is still considered an obvious air quality issue.

 A similar health concern is TBS, which stands for tight building syndrome.
 Scientists theorize that the feelings associated with TBS come from our HVAC systems.
 Modern buildings can often have HVAC systems that continuously recirculate air, instead of bringing in fresh air using mechanical ventilation.
 Scientists and health experts alike are noticing a common illness among those who live and work in buildings where the air is only recirculated.
 These individuals suffer from nose, eye and throat irritation, as well as fatigue and headaches.